Car Rental, Driver Service, and Guides in India

 From personal experience, we have really enjoyed the audio guides at the Taj Mahal, the Khajuraho Temples, the Amber Fort in Jaipur and the Mehrangarh Fort In Jodhpur.

 Audio Compass has 21 excellent audio tours with over 500+ points of interest across the country.
 We’ve always found their audio tours to be in depth and wonderfully curated.

 If there aren’t any audio guides, there will be plenty of other info material.
 They might not always be excellent but they do the job.

 Consider an audio guide if you’re not interested in taking a guided tour (Photo Credit – prahladk5)

 WHAT ARE THE ADVANTAGES and disadvantages OF HAVING A GUIDE?

 Having a guide often shields you in cities that are little overwhelming to manage on your own.
 If you are new to India there will be many things you see that you can’t explain yourself.
 A guide is a good way to minimize the inherent culture shock.

-Something even we can’t prevent entirely is a guide leading you to certain shops and markets to earn some extra cash through commission.
-We work with a well reviewed and recommended tour guide service based out of Agra and most receive good feedback but it still happens from time to time.
-It will require a stern NO and maybe a hint that this behavior will lower the anticipated tip to avoid the waste of time.
+Something even we can’t prevent entirely is a guide leading you to certain shops and markets to earn some extra cash through commissions.
+We work with a well-reviewed and recommended tour guide service based out of Agra and most receive good feedback but it still happens from time to time.
+It will require a stern NO and maybe a hint that this behaviour will lower the anticipated tip to avoid the waste of time.